Inside Justin Timberlake's Man of the Woods Release Party

 Guests also enjoyed a number of vegetarian dishes, including hummus and pita bread, vegetables, chips with guacamole and salsa, macaroni and cheese and s'mores.

 There was also incredible entertainment.
 Prince's legendary band, The Revolution performed.
-And while Timberlake didn't take the stage, he did play the whole album.
+And while Timberlake didn't take the stage, he did play his whole album.
 He also took a moment to talk about the inspiration behind the music.

 Christopher Polk/Getty Images for American Express